Emergence of Functionally Differentiated Structures via Mutual Information Minimization in Recurrent Neural Networks: Background

 \cite{belghazi18mine} proposed MINE, a method that manages the estimation of MI for any differentiable model and enables the optimization of MI through backpropagation algorithms, harnessing the computational power of GPU-based deep learning frameworks.

-In the present paper, we use MINE to optimize information flow in RNN models by investigating how functionally differentiated structures emerge under information constraints.
-Although most previous studies have focused on maximizing information metrics, our approach uses the minimization of MI between neural subgroups, offering a fresh perspective on how information constraints can drive functional specialization.
+In the present paper, we use MINE to estimate and minimize MI between neural subgroups in RNN models, investigating how functionally differentiated structures emerge under this information-theoretic constraint.
+Although most previous studies have focused on maximizing information metrics to enhance information transfer or representation quality~\citep{linsker1988,bell1995,tanaka2009,yamaguti2021functional}, our approach uses the \textit{minimization} of MI between neural subgroups as an organizing constraint.
+This constraint encourages subgroups to develop statistically independent activity patterns, thereby promoting functional specialization.
+To our knowledge, this is the first study to systematically investigate MI minimization as a mechanism for inducing functional differentiation in the context of computational neuroscience modeling.
+We acknowledge that alternative mechanisms—such as unsupervised learning rules, sparse connectivity constraints, or task structure alone~\citep{yang2019task}—can also lead to functional specialization, and comparative studies of these different approaches would be valuable for future research.